-Neither an investor nor a regional center nor a direct investment vehicle wants to be involved in an investment that will require registration; registration means extra time and extra money.

-Registration will enhance the need for disclosures; in fact, such registration would entail an initial public offering ("IPO").
+Neither an investor nor a regional center wants to be involved in an investment that will require registration; registration means extra time and extra money.
+Registration by a regional center will enhance the need for disclosures; in fact, such registration would require an initial public offering ("IPO").
 To complete an IPO, the regional center would need at least three years of audited financials (or if it qualifies as a "smaller reporting company," two years of comparative audited balance sheet data in annual financial statements).

-The regional center or direct investment entity cannot offer or sell securities until the registration statement is effective.
+The regional center cannot offer or sell securities until the registration statement is effective.
 If the Regulation D exemption is no longer available, issuers will then have to find a separate exemption under each applicable state's securities laws.

-Bottom line, EB-5 investors cannot afford to make investments that arise from third party intermediaries engaging in general solicitation or advertising activities.
-It is the regional center's obligation and that of the direct investment entity to comply with the conditions under Regulation D. However, any EB-5 investor will be well served to do his or her own due diligence to ensure the regional center or direct investment entity is complying with all applicable securities laws.
+Bottom line, EB-5 investors cannot afford to make investments in a regional center that relies on third party intermediaries who engage in general solicitation or advertising activities.

+It is the regional center's obligation to comply with the conditions under Regulation D. However, a potential investor will be well served to do his or her own due diligence to ensure the regional center is complying with all applicable securities laws.

 The initial dissemination of information to potential investors with whom a regional center has no preexisting relationship may only be made in general terms and may not identify a specific investment opportunity.

-If there is a pre-existing relationship between the regional center and the potential investor, solicitation of the investor will not be considered general and references to specific investment opportunities can be made by the regional center.
+If there is a pre-existing relationship between the regional center and the potential investor, solicitation of the investor will not be considered general; in this case, references to specific investment opportunities can be made by the regional center.